shehaaz/Algorithms/README.md

 1. String Manipulation
   * reverseString
-  * Find the longest palindrome in a String
+  * Find the longest palindrome in a String (Recursively)

 # Awesome Resources